 - CBILS does not prevent a company accessing other aid to help deal with COVID-19, such as business rate reliefs, or grants unrelated to the CBIL scheme.

 We will continue to keep you updated in the coming days, weeks and months, as the government releases more detail on the support available to businesses and individuals.
 We cannot emphasise enough that “cash is king”, and the preservation of liquidity is critical during the current challenges.

 Please get in touch with your usual contact if you’d like any assistance with the support available.
-All of our team is now following the government advice and working from home and our main office is now closed.
-The remote working technology is operating remarkably well, with many people adapting quickly to having online meetings.
 Please continue to use the main telephone number, 01892 546546, or any of our usual channels to communicate with our team.
 If the main line is busy, please do leave a message and we will get back to you.